EzequielGhR/scrapper_project/README.md

-# scrapper_ATC
+# scrapper
-Scrapper project originally for ATC
+Scrapper project to crawl the cityclerk.lacity.org site.

 # instructions
 - Run docker_run.sh it will automatically create image with the necesary requirements.